w2mmdskunkworks/GOES_receive/README.md

 # GOES_receive
-Scripts and other information for the GOOES receiver
+Scripts and other information for the GOES 19 receiver